 Generate documentation in HTML default format.
 The generated HTML pages are stored in the current directory, or in the directory specified with the -d option.
 You can customize the style of the generated pages by editing the generated style.css file, or by providing your own style sheet using option -css-style.
-The file style.css is not generated if it already exists.
+The file style.css is not generated if it already exists or if -css-style is used.